 His two older sisters attended a local dance school in Essex and when faced with the choice of going to work with his Dad at a tyre and exhaust company, or attending dance school with his sisters, Louie donned his lycra leotard and high kicked his way to becoming a professional dancer.

 Convinced of his raw talent, his parents took out a second mortgage to send him to the prestigious Italia Conti Performing Arts School.
-No sooner than you can say grande plié, young Louie landed his West End debut in Bugs Malone aged 13.
+No sooner than you can say grande plié, young Louie landed his West End debut in Bugsy Malone aged 13.
 He was then talent spotted and ask to join BBC's primetime Hot Shoe Show, dancing alongside Wayne Sleep and Bonnie Langford.

 After graduating with full honours in all aspects of dance, Louie back-flipped himself into the original Award-Winning Cast of Miss Saigon, where he helped to create the show's thrilling acrobatics.
 He was snapped up by Italy's RAI UNO TV and moved to Rome to join the legendary TV show, Fantastico.
 This earned him the coveted title of Primo Ballerino and he danced with such stars as Tina Turner, Ray Charles, Whitney Houston and Stevie Wonder.

 He became restless and, in search of new challenges, left RAI TV returning to London to pursue a career as a commercial dancer.
 During the 90's his twinkle toes never touched the ground as he toured and worked with Take That, E17, 2 Unlimited, Boyzone, Eternal, Björk, Kavanagh, Kim Mazelle and Jocelyn Brown.
 He was one of only five professional male dancers selected to accompany the Spice Girls on their debut SPICEWORLD tour travelling the globe for a whole year.